WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/workstation/2021-1-10-jupyter-hub.md

 :exclamation: TODO: Details on how to setup conda env for user :exclamation:

 :exclamation: TODO: Security details.
-As of 1/5/2020 our domain (www.wisconsinautonomous.org) is owned by Wix.com, so will need to wait at a minimum 60 days to configure custom URL, i.e. still have to use `localhost:8000/jupyter` :exclamation:
+As of 1/5/2020 our domain (wa.wisc.edu) is owned by Wix.com, so will need to wait at a minimum 60 days to configure custom URL, i.e. still have to use `localhost:8000/jupyter` :exclamation:

 ## Support